 Dr Danny Rock

-Danny is an epidemiologist, holds a PhD from the University of Western Australia, is a Fellow of the Royal Society for Public Health and an adjunct Professor in the School of Psychiatry and Clinical Neurosciences, The University of Western Australia.
+Daniel is an epidemiologist, a Fellow of the Royal Society for Public Health and an Adjunct Professor at the School of Psychiatry and Clinical Neurosciences, University of Western Australia.

 Prior to his current appointment, he held several senior health service executive and clinical research positions, most recently as deputy executive director, North Metropolitan Health Service Mental Health and as director of the same organisation’s Clinical Research Centre.

 He was clinical professor in the School of Psychiatry and Clinical Neurosciences and the School of Population Health, University of Western Australia and co-director of the same university’s Centre for Clinical Research in Neuropsychiatry based at Graylands Hospital.